Houston Astros The Team To Beat In Wake Of Acquiring Gerrit Cole

 — Houston Astros (@astros) January 14, 2018

 It is crucial to point out that the right-handed Cole had an off year in 2017 by his lofty standards.
 His 4.26 ERA and 55 walks both happened to be career worsts.
-In spite of that truth, the hurler struck out 196 batters, which is only a half dozen away from his career best mark.
+In spite of that, the hurler struck out 196 batters, which is only a half dozen away from his career best mark.
 The former Pirate logged 203 innings as well, a tally that is just five below what he accomplished as an All-Star in 2015.

 Although trading top tier players is never desirable, Pirates GM Neal Huntington understands that baseball is a business.
 Eric Stephen of SB Nation recently transcribed Huntington’s thoughts relative to the Pirates-Astros move.
-Evidently, dealing Gerrit was indeed a not so easy decision.
+Evidently, dealing Gerrit was not an easy decision.

 “Trading Gerrit Cole was not an easy decision.
 We are very appreciative for what Gerrit has done for our team and organization, especially his important role on the 2013-15 playoff teams.
 Acquiring these four quality young players, three of whom we project to be an important part of our 2018 team, with many years of potential contribution, is an important step for us as we work toward bringing playoff baseball back to our fans.”

-As was said before, the Astros are likely the favorites at this point to make it back to the World Series with Cole in tow.
+The Astros are likely the favorites at this point to make it back to the World Series with Cole in tow.
 As disgruntled as they may be presently, the Yankees project to be among their biggest competitors in 2018.

-How competitive the Yanks and other teams will be against them, though, is another story at this interval.
-MLB.com’s Richard Justice asserts that the Astros’ move is by no means linked with the norm provided how good they were prior to obtaining Cole’s services.
+How competitive the Yanks and other teams will be against them is another story.
+MLB.com’s Richard Justice asserts that the Astros’ move is by no means linked with the norm, provided how good they were prior to obtaining Cole’s services.
 Simply put, the move is one that bestows them with greater depth and a potential long-term solution.

-This season Cole is set to earn $6.75 million.
-Not too long back he and his former team reached a pact to thus avoid arbitration.
+Cole is set to earn $6.75 million this season.
+Not too long ago, he and his former team reached a pact to avoid arbitration.

 SI.com writer Jon Tayler claims that if the former UCLA product can have a respectable, bounce back campaign, the MLB will need to be on watch.
 Let alone how good their starting rotation could be, there is no way of knowing how well the team itself could fare.